dartsim/dartsim.github.io/index.md

 ### General

 * Open source under BSD license written in C++.
-* Support Linux, Mac OSX, and Windows.
+* Support multiple platforms: Ubuntu, Archlinux, FreeBSD, macOS, and Windows.
 * Fully integrated with Gazebo.
 * Support models described in URDF and SDF formats.
 * Provide default integration methods, semi-implicit Euler and RK4, as well as extensible
 * API for other numerical integration methods.
-* Support multiple collision detectors: FCL and Bullet.
+* Support multiple collision detectors: FCL, Bullet, and ODE.
 * Support lazy evaluation and automatic update of kinematic and dynamic quantities.
 * Provide extensible API for embedding user-provided classes into DART data structures.
 * Support comprehensive recording of events in simulation history.
 * Support OpenGL and OpenSceneGraph.
-* Provide extensible API to interface with various optimization methods
+* Provide extensible API to interface with various optimization methods.

 ### Kinematics